polipoli0401/longterm-stock-lab/README.md

 An automated analysis system that supports **stock-selection decisions** for long-term investing in Japanese equities.
 It runs daily on GitHub Actions and delivers a machine-learning-based ranking of buy candidates plus a risk analysis of your current holdings — always with the reasoning attached, as reports and notifications.

+> ⚠️ This is a personal research /
+verification project ("lab"), published for portfolio and educational purposes.
-> ⚠️ This system is for informational purposes only.
+This system is for informational purposes only.
 It never executes trades automatically, and nothing it outputs is a recommendation to buy or sell any security.
 All investment decisions are your own responsibility.

 ## Key Features